 In the medieval period the top end of Northgate Street was dominated by cordwainers – people who worked in the leather industry – and drapers, making this part of Northgate Street a busy commercial area second only to Westgate Street.
 Lower down the street was the quarter of fullers – people who cleansed wool – and dyers, who took advantage of the Fullbrook, a man-made channel of the River Twyver that ran outside the north gate before passing through the Abbey (later Cathedral) precinct.
 By the 13th century the outer north gate – one of the ten gates of Gloucester – located on the bank of a now culverted River Twyver just inside today's inner ring at the end of Northgate Street controlled entry into Gloucester from the north.

 By the middle of the 16th century the street boasted four important inns.
 Whilst names such as the Swan, the Bull and the Ram (an Abbey-owned inn recorded as being rebuilt in the period 1525–1544) have disappeared from Northgate Street, the New Inn survives as Northgate's only grade I building.
 The inn was another Abbey-owned enterprise, first built around 1430–1450, and has been described as Britain's finest example of a medieval galleried inn, though its pedigree did not spare it from the Georgian compulsion to re-front every Tudor-style property.
 In 1924 the current imitation timber-frame front was installed on the Northgate Street frontage and the northern corner restored to its original Tudor splendour.
 Some of the building's original features can also be appreciated along New Inn lane to the side of the property, a thoroughfare that pre-dates the building by several hundred years and was recorded c.1190 as Grant Lane.
+In a sea of imposters, charlatans and selective criteria, the New Inn has one of the most credible claims to be England's oldest pub in continuous use, trumped only by a slightly older pub in Somerset.

 St. John's Northgate